Refurbished favorites for less

 Customers say

-Customers enjoy the recipes in this cookbook, finding them tasty with a particular appreciation for the flavor of nutritional yeast.
-One customer specifically mentions the quick recipes for low-fat mayo, while another highlights the baked beans as a particular favorite.
+Customers enjoy the recipes in this cookbook, finding them tasty and delicious, particularly appreciating the flavor of nutritional yeast.

 "...So, what we really need are simple, nutrient rich, and healthy vegan options that can be prepared with common ingredients and in a small amount of..."
 Read more